City Fresh FAQ

 HOW CAN I HELP?

 Most stops could use your help with unloading the truck, setting out food, taking orders, planning events, etc...If you already pick up your share at a Fresh Stop, talk to the volunteers running the stop to see where you can lend a hand.
-If you'd like to offer other types of assistance, please send us an email through the contact email on this webite.
+If you'd like to offer other types of assistance, please send us an email through the contact email on this website.

 IS THIS ORGANIC FOOD?